ericswpark/2025-sighorse/main.typ

 Even though plain SQL could probably do most if not all of what GROQ achieves, it was what Sanity used, so it was what I had to learn in order to progress with the migration.
 Fortunately, I did not have to filter my result, as the goal was to grab everything I could off of Sanity.
+Thus, most of my experimentations with the GROQ query came down to how Sanity defined `_type`s in their database.

+For events metadata, the `_type` was of `event`, which was straightforward enough.
+However, for images stored within the event retrospective metadata, Sanity had a special `_type` of `sanity.imageAsset`.
+Each event metadata entry would store a collection of image asset IDs, which I would have to correlate with the `sanity.imageAsset` entry and then download from Sanity's servers, by constructing the full URL from that `imageAsset` entry.

 #let temporary_python_migration_commit_url = "https://github.com/purduehackers/events/tree/6e061709cc668f8c67cb586af6ede7211fce7b75/src/content";

 Once the correct GROQ query was constructed, all the metadata could be downloaded with a single request.
-However, this did not include any of the images that were uploaded with the retrospectives.
+However, this did not include any of the images that were uploaded with the retrospectives, as mentioned previously.
 To facilitate this,
 #link(temporary_python_migration_commit_url)[several Python scripts were written]
 #footnote[#link(temporary_python_migration_commit_url)[#temporary_python_migration_commit_url]]
 that handled the downloading, conversion, and renaming of all the events and